MOTORCYCLE ACCIDENT INJURY REDUCED WITH HELMET USE

 Each state decides its own respective helmet law.
 As of May 2012, 19 states and the District of Columbia had universal helmet laws, 28 states had partial helmet laws, and 3 states had no helmet law.
 Minnesota currently has a partial helmet law.

 Pam Rochlin and David Rochlin are Minnesota personal injury attorneys with more than 25 years’ experience successfully handling hundreds of car and motorcycle accident injury cases throughout MN.
-Pam was a former partner at Meshbesher & Spence, offering more small firm attention to her clients than you will get at larger firms.
+Pam was a former partner at Meshbesher & Spence, offering more small firm attention to her clients than you will get at a larger firm.
 If you are injured in a motorcycle accident in MN, please call our office as soon as possible for a free consultation with an attorney.
 If you have been hit by a car, a motorcycle accident lawyer can meet with you to discuss your injury case at our offices in Edina, Woodbury and Minneapolis.
 One of our lawyers can also meet you at your home to discuss your motorcycle accident in St. Paul, Rogers MN, Elk River, Anoka, Maple Grove, Brooklyn Park MN, Chaska, Chanhassen, and other cities throughout MN.
-We will always provide you with a free initial consultation and we never charge anything unless we are successful in getting compensation for you and your family for your motorcycle accident injury.
+We will explain your rights and answer your questions.
+Our lawyers will always provide you with a free initial consultation and we never charge anything unless we are successful in getting compensation for you and your family for your motorcycle accident injury.